juanfont/headscale/docs/README.md

 Headscale implements the same policy ACLs as Tailscale.com, adapted to the self-hosted environment.

-For instance, instead of referring to users when defining groups you must use namespaces (which are the equivalent to user/logins in Tailscale.com).
+For instance, instead of referring to users when defining groups you must use users (which are the equivalent to user/logins in Tailscale.com).

 Please check https://tailscale.com/kb/1018/acls/, and `./tests/acls/` in this repo for working examples.

-When using ACL's the Namespace borders are no longer applied.
-All machines whichever the Namespace have the ability to communicate with other hosts as long as the ACL's permits this exchange.
+When using ACL's the User borders are no longer applied.
+All machines whichever the User have the ability to communicate with other hosts as long as the ACL's permits this exchange.

 The [ACLs](acls.md) document should help understand a fictional case of setting